-Almost all the radars used aboard river and pleasure craft operate in the 9 300-9 500 MHz band.
-Most of the IMO and fishing-craft radars also operate in the same band, although substantial numbers of IMO radars operate in the 2 900-3 100 MHz band.
+Almost all the radars used aboard river and pleasure craft operate in the frequency band 9 200-9 500 MHz.
+Most of the IMO and fishing-craft radars also operate in the same frequency band, although substantial numbers of IMO radars operate in the frequency band 2 900-3 100 MHz.

 The radar characteristics that affect the efficient use of the spectrum, including protection criteria, are those associated with the radar antenna and transmitter/receiver.
 Most of the maritime radars use slotted array antennas, however, some of the pleasure craft radars use patch arrays or horns.